cloud-carbon-footprint/cloud-carbon-footprint/microsite/docs/CreateApp.md

 ---
 id: create-app
 title: Create an App
+slug: /create-app
 ---

 Creating a Cloud Carbon Footprint App is a good way to quickly set up your own project.

 Containing everything you need to run in your own environment, a Cloud Carbon Footprint App is a monorepo that is setup utilizing lerna.

-If you wish to have more control over the configuration of the app and all of its packages or contribute to the Cloud Carbon Footprint project, you may want to [Run Cloud Carbon Footprint Locally](getting-started#configuring-the-app-locally) instead.
+If you wish to have more control over the configuration of the app and all of its packages or contribute to the Cloud Carbon Footprint project, you may want to [Run Cloud Carbon Footprint Locally](./GettingStarted.md#configuring-the-app-locally) instead.

 ### Create an App